philipplive/Citrix-VNC-console-forwarding/README.md

 The only tricky step is the initializing.
 First you need to send the initial http-header to authorize you, and on the response you must remove the http-header, because VNC-clients can't handle this.

 ## Usage with noVNC
-With noVNC you can open a VNC-connection directly from all modern browsers.
+NoVNC tool gives you an easy to use VNC-Client that runs on every modern webbrowser.
 Because noVNC use a WebSocket to connect, we need a service that can handle this.
 For this you can use node.js [ws](https://www.npmjs.com/package/ws).
 You see it in the script vnc-websocket-example.js

 With WebSockets, it's also easy possible to secure the connection.
 Use the [https](https://www.npmjs.com/package/https) as an optional paramtere in the WebSocket and a valid Certificate.